wren-lang/wren/doc/site/classes.markdown

 on an object of some class, if it can't be found, it walks up the chain of superclasses looking for it there.

-By default, any new class inherits from `Object`, which is the superclass from which all other classes ultimately descend.
+By default, any new class inherits from Object, which is the superclass from which all other classes ultimately descend.
 You can specify a different parent class using `is` when you declare the class:

     :::wren
     class Pegasus is Unicorn {}

-This declares a new class `Pegasus` that inherits from `Unicorn`.
+This declares a new class Pegasus that inherits from Unicorn.

 Note that you should not create classes that inherit from the built-in types (Bool, Num, String, Range, List).
 The built-in types expect their internal bit